 - Connection Type: Fiber Optic

 EarthLink offers service in 30 states.
 Speed and plan availability varies depending on the location.
 In some places, EarthLink offers DSL service, while fiber cable is available in other areas.
 In a few places, customers can choose from both options.
 Currently, EarthLink is the largest remaining DSL provider in the country.

-In the West, EarthLink is currently available in California and Nevada.
+In the West, EarthLink is currently available in California and Nevada as of August 2022.

 It also provides broadband to customers in Texas and every state in the southeastern US.
 The ISP also offers residential and business services along the East Coast and in Midwestern states east of the Mississippi River.